Tacomies/FreeYTD-Lite/README.md

 # FreeYTD-Lite
 You can find the exe from Dist folder

+#Patch notes
+-Format selection<br>
+-Fixed functions and better error handling

 # Issues
-path message after download is wrong <br>
+path is weird <br>
-Usage of exceptions is horrible, I know